Provincial load restrictions are updated as new information becomes available.

 THOMPSON NICOLA DISTRICT

-No. 1 - Trans Canada Highway from Monte Creek Interchange to the District Bdry ten km east of Cache Creek UNRESTRICTED
+No. 1 - Trans Canada Highway from Coquihalla Interchange to 12km East of Cache Creek

-No. 5 - Coquihalla Highway from Kamloops to Walloper Interchange UNRESTRICTED
+No. 5 Coquihalla Highway from Kamloops to Walloper Interchange

-No. 5 Yellowhead Highway from Highway 1 at Kamloops to the District Boundary 2km north of McMurphy Station Road UNRESTRICTED
+No. 5 Yellowhead Highway from Highway 1 in Kamloops north to the District Boundary at McMurphy

 All Provincial Side Roads, paved or gravel - 100% Legal Axle Loading except as listed below: